gregcube/spooky_scoreboard_daemon/README.md

 Acknowledgements
 ----------------

-Shoutout to Ben Heck for taking my Evil Dead request, making last scores available.
+Shoutout to Ben Heck for taking code requests.